 I have used SEACAM housings since 1995 and they have never let me down.
 They are designed and built to extremely high standards with an excellent support network through their resellers.
-I’ve used them in the harshest conditions, including during technical diving activities in the UK where they contend for space on my harness with multiple gas tanks and other heavy-duty equipment that may damage a poorer quality housing.
-Inside the housing, I currently favour the Nikon D4, whose superb high ISO performance is particularly suited to the low light conditions I encounter on deeper dives.
-My back up camera is my older D700, still far from retirement.
-I have also previously used the Nikon D2X extensively and switched from film to digital in 2005.
+I’ve used them in the harshest conditions, including during technical diving activities in the UK where they contend for space on my harness with multiple gas tanks that may damage a poorer quality housing.
+Inside the housing, I currently use the Nikon D850 and D4, whose superb high ISO performance is particularly suited to the low light conditions I encounter on deeper dives.
+I have also previously used the Nikon D700 and D2X extensively and switched from film to digital in 2005.

-My favoured wide lenses include the Nikkor 16mm fisheye, Sigma 15mm fisheye, Nikkor 14-24mm and 16-35mm.
+My favoured wide lenses include the SEACAM converted Nikonos RS13mm Fisheye, the Nikkor 8-15mm fisheye zoom and the Nikkor 16-35mm.
 For macro I use the 60, 105 and to a lesser extent 200mm Micro Nikkors.
-For topside work I also use the Nikkor 70-200mm F2.8 VRii.
 I also make use of a range of teleconverters when appropriate, from both Nikon and Kenko.

-With regard to underwater housing lens ports, I use the SEACAM Superdome for most of my wide angle and mid range zoom lenses, also making use of the less obtrusive Fisheye port and specialist Fisheye macro port.
-I use SEACAM flat ports including the new MIP 80 with a variety of port extenders to fit each macro lens – this modular system keeps weight and bulk to a minimum rather than having dedicated flat ports for each lens.
-I also use the SEACAM wet diopters and Subsee magnifiers.
+For underwater housing lens ports, in addition to the RS13mm underwater lens, I use the SEACAM Superdome for most of my wide angle and mid range zoom lenses, also making use of the less obtrusive Fisheye port and specialist Fisheye macro port.
+I use SEACAM flat ports including the MIP 80 with a variety of port extenders to fit each macro lens – this modular system keeps weight and bulk to a minimum rather than having dedicated flat ports for each lens.
+I also use Subsee magnifiers.

 For lighting I use a pair of SEACAM S150D strobes.
 These powerful 150 Watt wide angle flashguns are small, light, fast to recycle and importantly have interchangeable batteries.
 I always carry spare battery packs, since there is sometimes no time for a recharge between dives – I consider this is a particularly important feature.
 I also use the small INON Z220 guns.
 I use S6 connectors to make full use of the SEACAM’s strobe extended functionality and the INON cables were custom converted to S6 by SEACAM.
 Strobe arms are all SEACAM, some of which have been in use for over 15 years, a testament to their longetivity.